llcDK/Udacity-Deployment-Project/README.md

 * Shell scripts for exeuting the applications: `*.sh`
 * Machine Learning Model in folder: `model_data`

+## Deploy Cluster with Cloudformation

+* The VPC is created using Cloudformation.
+Folder `infrastructure` contains the yaml file for the creation.
+To creeate the VPC, use `./create.sh flasklearnproject-VPC infra.yml infra-params.json`
+* The EKS Cluster is created using `cluster/cluster.yml`, with command `eksctl create cluster -f cluster.yml --kubeconfig=$HOME\.kube\config`.

 ## Jenkins Server Requirement

 * Need to install 'git'.